huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 )
 ```

 **Note** that we needed to enable half-precision training by setting `fp16` to `True`.
-The main reason is that Mistral 7B is large and its weights cannot fit into one GPU memory (48GB) with full float32 precision.
+The main reason is that Mistral-7B is large, and its weights cannot fit into one GPU memory (48GB) with full float32 precision.

 ### C. Llama 2